kristiewirth/customer-analysis/README.md

-## Customer Analysis
+## Not All Customers Are Created Equal

-This repository contains code used for an analysis of customer data for a software company.
+Have you ever wondered who your most valuable customers are?
+This project, created for a software company, aims to discover what makes their users unique and how to identify those who stand out above the rest.

 ## Updates